Joe-Collins-1986/travel-app/README.md

    ## Live Project [*(link to live project)*](https://traval-app.herokuapp.com/)

    ## Project Introduction
-   (**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML, CSS and JavaScript and Django Framework essentials.)
+   (**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML, CSS, Python, JavaScript and Django Framework essentials.)

    This website has been designed to provide users with an easy to use web application to aide in the planning and tacking of travel.
 The primary objectives of this project are to develop a diary for users to log their travel/holiday experiences whilst also allowing them to mark visited and wish list countries on a map.
 In addition to these key deliverables the client would also like to provide users with basic country info and an easy to to use travel task manager.